 2) Feel More Rested By Setting A Sleeping Schedule

-As simple as this sounds, its not always the easiest.
+As simple as this sounds, its not always the easiest to create a sleep schedule.
 It's so tempting to sleep in until noon on days without plans or stay up past midnight when you just have to see the next episode of the show you're binging.

 P.S.
 If it does happen, don't beat yourself up for it.

-Also, research has linked it to certain health problems, like high blood pressure and high blood sugar.
+Also, research has linked not having a consistent sleep schedule to certain health problems, like high blood pressure and high blood sugar.

-3) Avoid Screens Close to Bedtime To Improve Sleep
+3) Avoid Screens Close to Bedtime To Improve Your Sleep

-The only true way to make sure its not affecting you?
+The only true way to make sure that blue light isn't affecting you?
 Lose the devices an hour before bed and read a book or write instead.